 This was the second day of our trip and our second day in Pahalgam as well.
 On Day 1, we arrived in Srinagar from Delhi and went straight to Pahalgam from the airport.
 I have talked about this in detail in the previous part of this travelogue.

 The original plan for Day 2 was to go to Margan Top and trek to Chauharnag Lake.
-It was going to be a day trip and I was quite excited about it.
-But fate had other plans and rains arrived just in time to force us to modify our itinerary.
+It was going to be a day trip, and I was quite excited about it.
+But fate had other plans, and rain arrived just in time to force us to modify our itinerary.

 The second reason was that even the trek to Chauharnag Lake would be slippery after the rains, a risk not worth taking since we were short on time and planning to cover it all in a single day.